top of page

 ERG management also includes tracking membership numbers.
 Most organizations keep a tab on the percentage of employees that belong to at least one ERG within the organization as a metric.
 It is important to note that pruning is just as important as proliferation.
 Introducing new Employee Resource Groups without a clear need or business objective is not recommended.
 ERGs need to be evaluated for efficacy and should be calibrated from time to time to improve employee engagement and stay aligned with business goals.

-The task of structuring and managing ERGs has been greatly simplified by ERG management softwares.
+The task of structuring and managing ERGs has been greatly simplified by ERG management software.
 Such tools provide a single-screen solution of tracking organization-wide metrics of ERGs across different regions.
 Administering, measuring and growing ERGs becomes effortless with such all-in-one solutions.

 Does your organization structure and manage ERGs differently?